jbaraga/BasicGames/Play/GameNotes.md

 #### [Checkers](Checkers.swift)

-- Bug in computer move, if move to last row (crowning - King) via jump user chip not removed
+- Bug in computer move, if move to last row for crowning via jump user chip not removed
-- Modified for Matrix implementation of Board after initial translation
+- Modified for Matrix `struct` representation of Board after initial translation

 #### [Chemist](Chemist.swift)